Projector brands and models supported

 Throw distance, visualised.

-Pick a brand, model, screen aspect and image size.
+Search a brand and model, screen aspect and image size.
 Throw range, lens shift envelope, viewing distance, pixel density and feasibility flags resolve in real time.
 Sources cited per model.

 Throw distance range